TIL: Ruby and Rails Knowledges 1

 Alternatives

-When only the first item in a chain is nullable, we can use && instead of &. to more accurately express our intention.
+When only the first item in a chain is nullable, you can use && instead of &. to more accurately express intent.

 user && user.address.zip

 Beyond just using different syntax, there is also an opportunity to refactor.
-The chain of non-nullable methods can safely be extracted out.
-This likely results in cleaner code and also satisfies the law of demeter.
+The chain of non-nullable methods can safely be extracted out, which typically results in cleaner code and also satisfies the Law of Demeter.

 class User